anonutopia/anonutopians/anonwallet.md

 #### TODO WAVES MVP

-- [ ] exchange BTC to other currencies
 - [ ] basic eth gateway
 - [ ] exchange ETH to other currencies
 - [ ] send AETH to ETH address